HTTP Session Cookie

 Strict

-The Strict value is the most restrictive usage of SameSite, allowing the browser to send the cookie only to first-party context without top-level navigation.
-The cookie will not be sent on requests generated by third-party sites.
+The Strict value is the most restrictive option for SameSite, allowing the browser to send the cookie only to the first-party context without top-level navigation.
+The cookie isn’t sent on requests generated by third-party sites.

-Since the browser would not send the cookie on any requests generated from a third-party domain or email, the user would be required to sign in again even if they already have an authenticated session.
+Since the browser doesn’t send the cookie on any requests generated from a third-party domain or email, the user is required to log in again even if they already have an authenticated session.

-This setting may break integration with some SSO such as OIDC or SAML.
+WARNING: This setting may break integration with some SSO providers using protocols like OIDC or SAML.

 Lax

 The Lax value is less restrictive than Strict.
-The cookie will be sent if the URL equals to the midPoint (cookie’s) domain (first-party) even if the link is coming from a third-party domain.
-This value is considered by most browsers the default behavior (if SameSite is not set) since it provides a better user experience than the Strict value.
+The cookie is sent if the URL matches the midPoint (cookie’s) domain (first-party), even when the link originates from a third-party domain.
+Most browsers consider this value the default behavior (if SameSite isn’t set) because it offers a better user experience than the Strict value.

 None

-The None value specifies that the browser will send the cookie in all contexts, including cross-site requests (the normal behavior before the implementation of SameSite).
-If SameSite=None is set, then the Secure attribute must be set, otherwise modern browsers will ignore the SameSite attribute, e.g. SameSite=None; Secure.
+The None value specifies that the browser can send the cookie in all contexts, including cross-site requests, which was the normal behavior before the implementation of SameSite.
+If SameSite=None is set, the Secure attribute must also be set; otherwise, modern browsers ignore the SameSite attribute.
+That means you need to set SameSite=None; Secure to ensure the setting isn’t ignored.

-SameSite attribute can be configured Using application.yml in var directory.
+You can configure the SameSite attribute using the application.yml file in the var directory.

 Example var/application.yml configuraion